Some thoughts on disclosure

 I think we can all agree that biases are a problem, particularly for a journalist.
 Writers with biases are predictable in the worst way and, more than that, they are dishonest.
 They pretend to have given thought to a subject, when all they’ve done is apply a fairly rigid set of preconceptions.
 For a writer to have an opinion, on the other hand, is a wonderful thing.
 The ability to form opinions is a sign of engagement with the world.

 Since being laid off by FORTUNE in 2008, managing conflicts has become more complicated.
-I’m still writing regularly for FORTUNE, and leading Brainstorm: Green, the magazine’s conference on business and the environment.
-But as a freelancer, I do other things to earn a living—blogging, journalism for other publications, speaking, moderating, writing and consulting for corporations and nonprofit groups.
+I’m still writing regularly for FORTUNE, and until 2014, I lead Brainstorm: Green, the magazine’s conference on business and the environment.
+But as a freelancer, I do other things to earn a living—blogging, journalism for other publications, speaking, moderating, writing and a bit of consulting for corporations and nonprofit groups.
 I’ve learned a lot about how companies and NGOs work by getting “inside,” and my hope is that it has made me a smarter reporter.
 But it has also created potential conflicts.

 My solution, in a word, is disclosure.
 I believe companies need to be transparent.
 Reporters should be, too.

-Lately–in 2011 and 2012–I have been spending more time on journalism and less on everything else.
-I did some speechwriting, for example, for Citi and Sony, but found I preferred writing in my own voice to trying to help others find theirs.
-I did a little PR and media consulting in 2009 but that wasn’t to my liking either.
-I’m doing less speaking, more moderating, because I prefer asking questions to giving answers.
-I’ve decided not to work for any environmental groups, either.
-But the list of clients below goes back to the time when I left my full-time gig at FORTUNE.
+Lately, I have been spending more time on journalism and less on everything else.
+I’ve done some speechwriting, but found I preferred writing in my own voice.
+I did a little PR and media consulting back in 2009, right after leaving Fortune, but that wasn’t to my liking either.
+I’m no longer working for environmental groups, either.

-Here, then, is a list of people who have paid me to speak, write or consult since April 1, 2009:
+Here, then, is a list of clients who have paid me to speak, write or consult since January 1, 2011:

 Fortune (owned by Time Inc., part of Time Warner)